Todd Carney: Cronulla-Sutherland Sharks (2012–2014)

 Carney spent the off-season recovering from an achilles tendon tear, but despite an offer from the New Zealand Warriors in January 2013, Carney signed-up with the Sharks for an additional five-years from 2013.

 Carney for the second time in his career, he won the Dally M 'Five-Eighth of the Year' Award in the 2013 NRL season.

 On 29 June 2014, Carney was sacked by the Sharks, due to a photograph leaked on social media in which he appears to urinate into his own mouth.

 As he was on his last warning for behavioural issues, the NRL's Chief Operating Officer Jim Doyle, said, "I would be surprised if any club would show interest in signing him.
-Considering his chequered history and even if they did it was 'unlikely' the NRL would agree to register him".On 18 January 2019, Carney appeared on the NRL podcast titled "Bloke in a bar".
+Considering his chequered history and even if they did it was 'unlikely' the NRL would agree to register him".

+On 18 January 2019, Carney appeared on the NRL podcast titled "Bloke in a bar".
 Carney was asked by host Denan Kemp about the incident which saw his contract terminated by Cronulla.
 Carney said that his "Bubbler" act had been performed by another teammate Bryce Gibbs.
 Carney claimed the "Bubbler" became part of celebrations after each win.

 Carney also claimed that former Cronulla boss Steve Noyce was among the club officials to witness Gibbs do the '"Bubbler" and says he did not balk at it before the publicly circulated photo of Carney stole headlines and ultimately led to his exile from the NRL.
 Carney stated that Noyce only made an issue of the act because of the photograph becoming public.

-Catalans Dragons (2015-16)
+Catalans Dragons (2015–2016)

 At the end of 2014, Carney moved to France, after signing with Super League club the Catalans Dragons, to play for them in the 2015 and 2016 rugby league seasons.

 In just his second game for the Dragons, Carney suffered broken ribs during a tackle by former Roosters' teammate, Lama Tasi.
 The game ended in a 40-40 draw.

 Salford Red Devils (2017)

 Carney played for the Salford Red Devils in 2017's Super League XXII.

-Carney played for the Salford Red Devils in 2017's Super League XXII.
 At the end of 2017, Carney signed a contract to play with Queensland Cup side, the Northern Pride in a bid to revive his career in Australia.

 Northern Pride (2018)

-On 14 February 2018, Carney played his first game in Australia for nearly 4-years, in a trial-match against the Mackay Cutters.
+On 14 February 2018, Carney played his first game in Australia for nearly 4-years, in a trial-match for the Northern Pride against the Mackay Cutters.

 On 2 March 2018, Carney's bid to return to the NRL suffered a setback, as Manly Sea Eagles announced they would not be signing him for the 2018 NRL season.